felipealfonsog/NovaNav/README.md

 - URL Navigation: Enter URLs directly or use the search bar to navigate to websites.
 - Zoom Control: Adjust zoom settings to customize the display of web pages.
 - User-friendly Interface: Clean and intuitive interface for easy navigation and usage.
-- Basic Settings: Customize settings such as homepage and default search engine.
+- Basic Settings: Customize settings.

 #